 What is the progress review?
 The purpose of these annual meetings (PhD student + supervisor + 3 or 4-member committee) is to assess the progress a PhD student has made in the programme.
 The meeting is a 20-30 minute discussion based on the student's individual study plan (English; Estonian) and the progress review form, which you have to submit in advance (English; Estonian).
 As a result of the meeting, the committee must make a recommendation, i.e. choose one of the following options:

 The basis for this decision is coursework completed, credit points earned and progress made on the dissertation (including research activities related to the dissertation such as publications, conference presentations, participation in research projects).
-Ideally, to complete the programme in four years, one should earn 60 ECP per year.
-45 ECP per year and above is considered sufficient for full-time study (täiskoormusega õpe), 30-44 ECP per year is sufficient for part-time study (osakoormusega õpe).
+Ideally, to complete the programme in four years, one should earn 60 ECTS per year.
+45 ECTS per year and above is considered sufficient for full-time study (täiskoormusega õpe), 30-44 ECTS per year is sufficient for part-time study (osakoormusega õpe).

-The UT Study Regulations with section on ‘Attestation of PhD students’ are available here (see section V.7).
+The UT Study Regulations with section on ‘Progress review of doctoral students’ are available here (see section V.5).

 Who must pass the progress review?
-All PhD students, except those who have ‘external’ status or are on academic leave.
+All PhD students, except those who are on academic leave.
 Note: if your academic leave ends within a few months of the scheduled review period, you should still pass the progress review because it would be difficult to arrange a separate review meeting later on.